Fog Effect allows the user to create a layer of fog, diffusion and mist instantly, without the use of depth maps.

 Fog is the visual element that gives distance cues in an image.
 Adding fog, mist and diffusion instantly is a time saver for vfx and creative color grading.

 Depth can be faked for a 2D layer using a depth map.
-For most 2D images, it is not trivial to create a depth map.
-Other fog plugins can create the shape of a fog, with some tweaking.
-It is not possible to create diffusion, scattering, dispersion, mist, variable density and bloom.
+For most 2D images, and especially for video, it is not trivial to create a depth map.
+Noise generators can create the shape of a fog, with some tweaking.
+They do not create diffusion, scattering, dispersion, mist.

 Add an adjustment layer above the layers you want rendered, add the Fog plugin and generate an instant fog.